ABOUT ME

 I was born in Chicago, but grew up in Hong Kong.
 From a young age I heard stories about Australia from my mother and grandmother, who have roots in Far North Queensland dating back to the gold rush.
 I came to Australia at the age of seven and a half speaking only Chinese.
 When I learnt to read in English I felt reborn.
 It was then I decided I wanted to be a writer.

-Over the years, I have written memoirs, travel articles and short stories of diverse genres ranging from fairy tale to crime and ghost story to domestic drama/comedy.
 “The Girl with the Golden Hair” was shortlisted by Southerly for their Australian Dreams issues (2014-2015).
 “Madame Leung-Kett” was awarded Honorable Mention in the Family Matters contest for Glimmer Train magazine (February 2019).
 The ghost story, “Being Sylvia” was published in the 80th Anniversary edition of Southerly (December 2019).

 “Dying for Yum Cha” was awarded Honorable Mention in the Mainstream/Literary Short Story category of the 89th Annual Writer’s Digest Writing Competition (August 2020), longlisted for the Bridport Short Story Prize (September 2021, top 5%) and longlisted for the [untitled] Short Story Competition (October 2021).